CROWN: A Novel Approach to Comprehending Users' Preferences for Accurate Personalized News Recommendation

 \item \textbf{(1)-(c) Intent disentanglement}: We generate $K$ intent embeddings for each of the news title and content, i.e., $\mathbf{r}^n_{(T,k)}\in \mathbb{R}^{d}$ and $\mathbf{r}^n_{(C,k)}\in \mathbb{R}^{d}$, by disentangling multiple intents from the title and content embeddings:

 where $\sigma(\cdot)$ is a non-linear activation function (ReLU) and, $\mathbf{W}_{k}$ and $\mathbf{b}_{k}$ are the trainable parameters of the $k$-th intent disentanglement layer.
-As highlighted as the same colors in Figure~\ref{fig:overview}, the weights and biases are shared in disentangling the intents from the title and content embeddings. \end{itemize}
+As highlighted by the same colors in Figure~\ref{fig:overview}, the weights and biases are shared in disentangling the intents from the title and content embeddings. \end{itemize}

+Note that, although there have been a handful works that employ a method to learn disentangled representations for accurate recommendation~\cite{li2022miner,ma2019learning, wang2020disentangled, zhang2023disentangled}, they focus on \textit{disentangling a user’s interest} for better user representation, rather than \textit{a news article's intents} for better news representation.
+In other words, these existing works are \textit{orthogonal} to our work and could be incorporated into the user encoder of our method.

-\textbf{\underline{Consistency-based news representation}.} We then generate the final news embedding by aggregating the disentangled title and content embeddings.
+\textbf{\underline{(2) Consistency-based news representation}.} We then generate the final news embedding by aggregating the disentangled title and content embeddings.
 As mentioned in Section~\ref{sec:intro}, we observed that ``\textit{the title-content consistency of a news article is strongly correlated to users’ post-read preferences to the new article}" via the preliminary experiment (See Figure~\ref{fig:preliminary}).
-Based on this observation, we propose a method of \textit{consistency-based news representation} that aggregates the title and content embeddings into the final news embeddings, based on the title-content consistency.
+Based on this observation, we propose a method of \textit{consistency-based news representation} that aggregates the title and content embeddings into the final news embedding, based on the degree of title-content consistency.

-Specifically, given $K$ intent embeddings of the news title and content represented in the previous step, i.e., $\mathbf{r}^n_{(T,k)}$ and $\mathbf{r}^n_{(C,k)}$, {\method} generates the final embedding of the news article, i.e., $\mathbf{r}^n$.

-\begin{itemize}[leftmargin=5pt] \item \textbf{(1)-(d) Intent-aware aggregation}: We aggregate $K$ intent embeddings of the news title and content into a single intent-aware embedding, respectively, i.e., $\mathbf{r}^n_{(T)}\in \mathbb{R}^{d}$ and $\mathbf{r}^n_{(C)}\in \mathbb{R}^{d}$, by using an \textit{attention mechanism} to reflect different significance of each intent of a news article:
+\begin{itemize}[leftmargin=5pt] \item \textbf{(2)-(a) Intent-aware aggregation}: Given $K$ intent embeddings for each of the news title and content obtained in the previous step, i.e., $\mathbf{r}^n_{(T,k)}$ and $\mathbf{r}^n_{(C,k)}$, we aggregate the $K$ intent embeddings of each of the news title and content into a single intent-aware embedding, i.e., $\mathbf{r}^n_{(T)}\in \mathbb{R}^{d}$ and $\mathbf{r}^n_{(C)}\in \mathbb{R}^{d}$, by using an \textit{attention mechanism} to give different significance for each intent:

 where $\alpha_{(*,k)}=\frac{exp(z_{(*,k)})}{\sum^K_{i=1} exp(z_{(*,i)})}$ indicates the attention weight of the $k$-th intent embedding; $z_{(*,k)}=\text{tanh}(\mathbf{W}_{agg}\cdot \mathbf{r}^n_{(*,k)} + \mathbf{b}_{agg})$; $\mathbf{W}_{agg}$ and $\mathbf{b}_{agg}$ are trainable parameters.
 Thus, $\mathbf{r}^n_{(*)}$ is the `\textit{intent-aware}' title/content embedding that understands a range of intents coupled within a news article.